algobulls/algobulls_help_site/docs/broker/sharekhan.md

 ### Let's Start
 ---
-* Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on `Login with your Broking Account`
+* Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on `Login with your Broking Account`.

 [ ![ShareKhan](imgs/algo_home.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/algo_home.png)

-* Type the first few characters of your Broker Name
+* Type the first few characters of your Broker Name.

-* Select the `SHAREKHAN` broker
+* Select the `SHAREKHAN` broker.

 [ ![ShareKhan](imgs/sharekhan/sharekhan_login.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sharekhan/sharekhan_login.png)

 * You will be re-directed to the Verification Page.
 Provide data for the following fields:

 (1).
-Login ID: The ID given to you by your broker
+Login ID: The ID given to you by your broker.

 (2).
-Membership Password: The Membership Password given to you by the broker
+Membership Password: The Membership Password given to you by the broker.

 (3).
-Trading Password: The Trading Password given to you by the broker
+Trading Password: The Trading Password given to you by the broker.

 * [ ![ShareKhan](imgs/sharekhan/sharekhan_credentials.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sharekhan/sharekhan_credentials.png)